Geralt of Rivia: Novels

 Even though Geralt does not believe in destiny, he unknowingly demands the unborn child of princess Pavetta and her husband Duny as a reward for his services by invoking "the Law of Surprise".
 The child turns out to be a girl, Cirilla, commonly known as Ciri; since then the two are linked to each other.
-At first, Geralt does not take her because women cannot become witchers.
-However, fate causes Geralt and Ciri to cross their paths thrice, with him claiming her for a second time when he invokes the Law of Surprise on a traveling merchant he saves from monsters during a random encounter; and after the death of her grandmother, Queen Calanthe of Cintra, Geralt ends up taking the girl into his care, training and loving her as his own daughter.
+At first, Geralt does not take her because traditionally women were not witchers.
+However, fate causes Geralt and Ciri to cross their paths twice, with him claiming her for a second time when he invokes the Law of Surprise on a traveling merchant he saves from monsters during a random encounter.
+Geralt ends up taking the girl into his care, becoming her mentor, training and loving her as his own daughter.

 Following the short stories, the novels unfold as Geralt is pulled into a whirlwind of events in his attempts to protect Ciri from those who would do her harm, becoming reluctantly embroiled in the political contentions of monarchs and emperors.

+Sapkowski announced a new book about Geralt will be published by the end of 2024.

 Reception

 Péter Apor described Geralt as being emblematic of Polish popular culture's spirit of "neo-liberal anti-politics" in the 1990s.
 He is a professional, carrying out his duties and unwilling to become involved in the "petty quarrels" of contemporary politics.
 Sapkowski has stated that he personally abhors politics and considers his books to be politically neutral.
-Marek Oramus compared Geralt to Raymond Chandler's signature character Philip Marlowe.
+Dominika Oramus (née Materska at that time) compared Geralt to Raymond Chandler's signature character Philip Marlowe.
 Dawid Matuszek discussed the gender and sexuality of Geralt, arguing that while Geralt has many obvious masculine characteristics, a deeper analysis also finds elements of feminine traits in his character.

 In 2018, GamesRadar ranked Geralt as the 6th best hero in video game history.
 In 2018, he was included in Tom's Guide Top 25 Best Video Game Characters of All Time.